Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Abstract

 \section{Abstract}

-With the prevalence of big-data driven applications, such as face recognition on smartphones and tailored recommendations from Google Ads, we are on road to a lifestyle with significantly more intelligence than ever before.
-For example, Aipoly Vision~\cite{aipoly} is an object and color recognizer that helps the blind, visually impaired, and color blind understand their surroundings.
-At the back end side of their intelligence, various neural networks powered models are running to enable quick responses to users.
-Supporting those models requires lots of cloud-based computational resources, e.g. CPUs and GPUs.
-The cloud providers charge their clients by amount of resources that they occupied.
-From clients' perspective, they have to balance the budget and quality of experiences (e.g. response time).
-The budget leans on individual business owners and the required Quality of Experience (QoE) depends on usage scenarios of different applications, for instance, an autonomous vehicle requires real-time response, but, unlocking your smartphone can tolerate delays.
-However, cloud providers fail to offer a QoE based option to their clients.
-In this paper, we propose \sol, a differentiate quality of experience scheduler for deep learning applications. \sol~ accepts client's specification on targeted QoEs, and dynamically adjust resources to approach their targets.
-Through extensive, cloud-based experiments, \sol~ demonstrates that it is able to schedule multiple concurrent jobs with respect to various QoEs and achieve up to 8x times more satisfied models when compared to the existing system.
+With the prevalence of big-data-driven applications, such as face recognition on smartphones and tailored recommendations from Google Ads, we are on the road to a lifestyle with significantly more intelligence than ever before.
+Various neural network powered models are running at the back end of their intelligence to enable quick responses to users.
+Supporting those models requires lots of cloud-based computational resources, e.g., CPUs and GPUs.
+The cloud providers charge their clients by the amount of resources that they occupy.
+Clients have to balance the budget and quality of experiences (e.g., response time).
+The budget leans on individual business owners, and the required Quality of Experience (QoE) depends on usage scenarios of different applications.
+For instance, an autonomous vehicle requires an real-time response, but unlocking your smartphone can tolerate delays.
+However, cloud providers fail to offer a QoE-based option to their clients.
+In this paper, we propose \sol, differentiated quality of experience scheduler for deep learning inferences. \sol~ accepts clients' specifications on targeted QoEs, and dynamically adjusts resources to approach their targets.
+Through the extensive cloud-based experiments, \sol~ demonstrates that it can schedule multiple concurrent jobs with respect to various QoEs and achieve up to 8x times more satisfied models when compared to the existing system.